Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 Platforms: PC, PS4, Xbox One, Nintendo Switch

-The Turing Test is another first-person puzzle game that draws heavily from Portal 1 and 2 while telling an original story about a space engineer stationed on Europa.
+The Turing Test is another first-person puzzle game that draws significantly from Portal 1 and 2 while telling a unique story about a space engineer stationed on Europa.

 Upon discovering her crewmates are in danger and can only be saved by completing a series of tests using a special tool, Ava sets out to do just that.

-There’s a great deal of puzzle variety in this game, with Ava’s tool having the power to open doors, power machines, hack into security cameras, and issue commands to nearby drones.
+There’s a substantial deal of puzzle variety in this game, with Ava’s tool having the power to open doors, power machines, hack into security cameras, and issue commands to nearby drones.

-Across visuals, gameplay, and story, The Turing Test feels very reminiscent of the Portal series, and some of its plot twists are sure to surprise you.
+Across visuals, gameplay, and story, The Turing Test feels very reminiscent of the Portal series, and some of its plot twists are certain to surprise you.

 Q.U.B.E.
 2